clinical mentors

 Most mentors will spend several hours a week working with and supervising new skills, but then the student can work under indirect supervision.

-We’ve structured our video assessments to not need too much other staff involvement, and our Key Skills are just signatures and dates for Mentors.
+We’ve structured our video/live assessments to not need too much other staff involvement, and our Key Skills are just signatures and dates for Mentors.

 Sometimes your workplace roster, or an individual Clinical Mentor’s skill set, may require more than one person to fulfil this role.
 This is perfectly fine as long as each mentor is registered with us.
 Students often have 2 or 3 mentors registered, which helps to share the work load.